alter-sachin/witai/README.md

 conversation : predict the next action your bot should perform .
+Context and user query ...

+State machines and triggers : context refers to some node on the state machine , a user query can act as a trigger for bot converse back....

+STORIES !!!

 Cavaet  : Designing conversational bots
 Design guidelines :
 https://developers.google.com/actions/design/